Haibarapink/pure_test/README.md

 This testing framework does not require installation, just include the header file in your test code.

 # Usage
-Before writing the test codes in a 'cpp' file, you need to use 'PURE_TEST_INIT();' macro, then you could 'pure_report' macro, this macro won't stop the test program, it reports the imformations.
+Before writing the test codes in a 'cpp' file, you need to write the 'PURE_TEST_INIT();' macro, then 'pure_report' macro  won't stop the test program, it reports the imformations.
 'pure_assert' macro will abort the program when the condition is false.
 Here is an example.
 ```
 #include "pure_test.hpp"